 Fostering positive relationships with them is a must to guarantee your effectiveness in carrying out your responsibilities.
 And of course, at the heart of it lies good communication.

-Help stakeholders understand complex data
+Help stakeholders need to understand complex data

 Understanding complex data is far different from explaining them to another person, especially to those who don’t have finance backgrounds.
 Sad to say, this is where most CFOs fall short.